Online Library Assistant Training Programs

 What Library Jobs Can I Find?

 With your certificate or associate's degree in library services, you can become a library assistant or library technician at public, school and government libraries.
-According to the U.S. Bureau of Labor Statistics (BLS), library technician and assistant positions were expected to rise 10% from 2008-2018, which was average compared to other jobs (www.bls.gov).
+According to the U.S. Bureau of Labor Statistics (BLS), library technician and assistant positions were expected to rise 9% from 2016-2026, which was about average compared to other jobs.
 The BLS reported that job opportunities should be readily available, due to a steady turnover rate of library workers whose jobs must be continually filled.

-The BLS stated that library assistants made about $24,790 per year in 2009.
-The BLS also reported that library technicians earned approximately $31,060 annually in 2009.
+The BLS stated that library assistants made an average of $26,500 per year in 2018, and library technicians earned an average of approximately $34,040 annually.